Lawyer | Life Coach | Founder

-Meredith Holley is a lawyer, certified life coach, and bestselling author of two books: Career Defense 101: How to Stop Sexual Harassment Without Quitting Your Job and The Inclusive Leader's Guide to Healthy Workplace Culture.
-She helps employees stop toxic work environments, sexual harassment, discrimination, and bullying without quitting their jobs.
+Meredith Holley is a lawyer, life coach, and bestselling author of two books: Career Defense 101: How to Stop Sexual Harassment Without Quitting Your Job and The Inclusive Leader's Guide to Healthy Workplace Culture.
+She helps employees stop sexual harassment and toxic work environments without quitting their jobs.
 One of the ways she does that is by working with businesses on harassment and discrimination prevention.

 Early in her legal career, Meredith got her dream job, representing women in sexual harassment lawsuits.
 The problem was that she was being sexually harassed, herself, by a supervisor at the same time.
 She went to more experienced attorneys and heard the same thing over and over: "Things are really sexist and you just have to deal with it" or "You could quit?"
 Not satisfied with those answers, she kept looking.
 Eventually, she found tools that worked.
 She encountered the situation so differently that her harasser apologized, stopped touching her, and they worked together safely for years after.
 Now she teaches the tools that worked for her in Cultural Health IMPACT Training.

 While the main focus of her practice involves helping employees resolve toxic work environments without leaving their jobs, and there are more examples of those successes here, Meredith represents employees in lawsuits when the work environment cannot be resolved.
 Examples of our past cases:

 In Doe v.
 Oregon, a Lane County Sheriff's Deputy stalked and harassed a Child Protective Services investigator, telling her that he wanted to see her tied up in "sex ropes," and that she could disappear at any time.
 The Deputy was forced to resign, and the investigator brought her case against her employer in federal court for failing to protect her or respond effectively to the harassment.
 She ultimately resolved the case.
 Reporting on the case is here.